Plumsail/helpdesk-docs/Online/Configuration Guide/Building advanced templates.rst

         </div>
     {{/each}}

-In the beginning, it is necessary to list tokens for the fields which will be repeated in each iteration.
+In the beginning, it is necessary to list tokens for the repeating fields of each iteration.
-Every token in such a list should start with ``#!``.
+In such a list, each one should start with ``#!``.
-They will not be included into the result message and just let the template know about fields that it needs to prepare for using inside the iteration.
+They will not be included in the result message and just let the template know about fields, that it needs to prepare for using inside the iteration.

 In the example above, we used the ticket property ``AllComments``.
 It refers to the *Comments* list where all of them are stored.
-Thus, each comment has multiple fields that can be used in each iteration and we selected the following:
+Thus, each comment has multiple fields which you can use in each iteration, and we selected the following:

 * the title of a comment’s author (``{{#!Ticket.AllComments.From.Title}}``)
 * the date of a comment’s creation (``{{#!Ticket.AllComments.Created}}``)
 * the body of a comment (``{{#!Ticket.AllComments.Body}}``)

 Then, there are the limits of the repeatable block specified with special tokens ``{{#each}}`` and ``{{/each}}``.
-The first one should contain a reference to the field which contains the collection of values, i.e. in the example, it looks like ``{{#each Ticket.AllComments}}``.
+The first one should contain a reference to the field which contains the collection of values, i.e. it looks like ``{{#each Ticket.AllComments}}`` in the example.

-Since the full tokens for comments’ fields were listed in the beginning, now we use only the parts within the specified collection and mark them up with HTML:
+Since we listed the full tokens for comments’ fields in the beginning, now we use only the parts within the specified collection and mark them up with HTML:

 .. code-block:: html